synergylabs/Web-Dependencies/README.md

 1. Run scripts: `python Webdep\<service folder>\get_<service>_details_all.py <country_code>` This script gets the second last month's google CrUX list for "<country_code>" and measures their dependency.
 The output file name is: `<country_code>-<service>-<YYYYMM>`.
 Each line is formatted as follows: `<rank>,<domain_name>,<provider>,<provider_type>`
     1. `country_code` is the two character code for the country, e.g. the country code for the United States is `us`
     1. `service` is DNS, CDN or CA.
+1. If you want to measure only for a single website, then run `python Webdep\<service folder>\get_<service>_details_unit.py`

 ## 2. Web Application
 The web application is a React frontend application.
-The web application may load files in this repo or call the [Box File Server](#3-box-file-server) to fetch files from CMU Box.
+The web application may load files in this repo or call the [API Server](#3-box-file-server) to fetch files from CMU Box.
 The application uses [Material UI](https://mui.com/material-ui/getting-started/overview/) with some [Material Dashboard Components](https://www.creative-tim.com/learning-lab/react/routing-system/material-dashboard/).

 - The source files for the home page is in `src/layouts/home/`.
 - The source files for region analysis, country analysis are in `src/layouts/dashboard`.